Modernizing your monolithic application can transform your business’s IT landscape, tapping into agility, efficiency, and cost optimization.

 Then, incorporate a security assessment of the new system.

 Last but not least, plan the training and education of your ops teams.
-You can also use tools like AWS Application Discovery Service for planning.
+Tools like Azure Migrate streamline this phase by offering dependency visualization and cost estimation for Azure resources.

 3. Migration